Difficult Bible Quiz about Bible Characters

 Who are the Sanhedrin?

-Malachi of the Old Testament prophesied the coming of John the Baptist.
+In the Old Testament, Malachi foretold the arrival of John the Baptist.

 Luke 1:5-25